natir/blog/_posts/2018-10-06-binary-mapping-format.md

 }
 ```

-Here we have two reads 1_2 and 2_3, with 5891 and 4490 bases respectively, and one overlap with length 4247 bases in the same strand between them.
+In this example we didn't save space but I demonstrate in result how jPAF performance grow up with size of PAF.
+Here we have two reads 1_2 and 2_3, with 5891 and 4490 bases respectively (store in read_index object), and one overlap with length 4247 bases in the same strand between them (store in match object).

 jPAF are fully inspired by PAF, and have same number of fields, and same field names.
 I just take the PAF, convert it in json and add two little tricks to save space.